Fourier transforms and iterated function systems

 In this manuscript we would like to discuss about the recent developments in the problem of relating the \textit{Fourier transform} $\widehat{\mu} : \R^d \to \C$,

 of the stationary measures $\mu$ to the \textit{ergodic theoretic properties} of the underlying IFS $\Phi$.
-This is a kind of question that also arises in the field of \textit{quantum chaos}, where one likes to understand how the classical chaotic dynamics influences the behaviour of the quantization of this classical dynamics (e.g. how mixing properties of the geodesic flows on surfaces influence the quantum dynamics defined using Fourier integral operators \cite{Sni,CdV,Zelditch,RS94}).
-Understanding the Fourier decay properties of $\mu$ can reveal some of these mechanisms such as via the recently developed \textit{Fractal Uncertainty Principles} in quantum chaos \cite{Dyatlov,DyatlovZahl,BD1}, where Fourier transforms of $\mu$ play an important role \cite{BD1}.
-In the literature, those $\mu$ whose Fourier transform satisfies $\widehat{\mu}(\xi) \to 0$ as $|\xi| \to \infty$, are called \textit{Rajchman measures} \cite{Lyons}.
+This is a kind of question that also arises in the field of \textit{quantum chaos}, where one likes to understand how the classical chaotic dynamics influences the behaviour of the quantization of this classical dynamics (e.g. how mixing properties of the geodesic flows on surfaces influence the quantum dynamics defined using Fourier integral operators (see e.g. works of Shnirelman, Colin de Verdiere, and Zelditch \cite{Sni,CdV,Zelditch} from 1974, 1985 and 1987 and Rudnick-Sarnak \cite{RS94} from 1994).
+Understanding the Fourier decay properties of $\mu$ can reveal some of these mechanisms such as via the recently developed \textit{Fractal Uncertainty Principles} in quantum chaos after the works of Dyatlov and Zahl \cite{DyatlovZahl} in 2016 and Bourgain and Dyatlov \cite{BD1} in 2017, where Fourier transforms of $\mu$ play an important role, see the survey \cite{Dyatlov} for a wider overview of the links and related problems in quantum chaos.
+In the literature, those $\mu$ whose Fourier transform satisfies $\widehat{\mu}(\xi) \to 0$ as $|\xi| \to \infty$, is called \textit{Rajchman measure}, see the earlier survey by \cite{Lyons} from 1995.